Don't Decimate Your CX Strategy When You Leave Twitter

 Related Article: Will the Musk Takeover Rescue or Wreck Twitter Marketing?

-First, should your brand make a complete and clean exit from a platform?
+Should your brand even make a complete and clean exit from a platform?
 A clean exit can be an overriding imperative, but executing a complete one can be a complicated answer.
 It may seem simple to break off a marketing relationship that has soured, such as Adidas ending its association with Ye, who changed his name from Kanye West.
 But there were several moments in that relationship that led to the “sudden” discontinuation.
 Sudden departures are never truly sudden in marketing.
 Brands must think about what impact the removal of its presence has on their strategic partnerships.

-One aspect to consider before deciding is to know your audience exposure through your analytics dashboards — is the brand even receiving conversions from a particular social media platform under consideration?
+Is the brand even receiving conversions from a particular social media platform like Twitter?
 A social media platform that represents a significant percentage of referral traffic to a site or app indicates the value of that brand’s platform exposure.
 What you are seeking is a general sense of visitor traffic, enough to know what the size of traffic share is, and whether an extended exit campaign is really needed or not.

-Another point is to ask what does the decision mean to your audience community?
 The answer will reveal how an exit clashes with your community’s expectations.
 A social media audience is no longer just a passive-aggressive call to action to gather followers.
 Communities have been built up around shared dialogue on the platforms.
 Companies benefit from the exposure of these discussions through understanding where shared values are truly possible.
 Twitter has been especially deft at allowing niche audiences to flourish.
 For example, Twitter hosts several developer communities that rely on groups within Twitter for job leads and webinar announcements every day.
 Companies that have a significant developer following may want to continue that affiliation to refine recruitment and communication updates.

-Historical cultural communication such as Black Twitter is impacted as well.
-The growth of the cultural movement allowed a richer public dialogue between people and raised the profile of informed, various perspectives.
+The growth of the cultural movement like Black Twitter allowed a richer public dialogue between people and raised the profile of informed, various perspectives.
 This educated the public on cultural issues, many of which are associated with customer-shared values that interest marketers.
 The extraordinary perspectives gained by consumer interests alongside social justice dialogue are at risk.
 Concern about the survival of communities may mean an exit is necessary.

 Yet in these instances, brands run the risk of appearing as virtual signaling on an exit if they are not heading in the same direction as the audience they have courted.
 Leaving a community behind digitally these days is as bad as leaving a community in real life.
 Currently, it is too early to tell what trends are emerging.

-Account deletion can introduce a brand safety vulnerability.
-Some customers may still not know where to best follow a brand after eliminating an account.
-This gives trolls an opening to impersonate an account and provide misinformation.
-Keeping a deactivated account can allow a fast re-entry and response to impersonator account posts.
-A reactivated account can share fast denunciation of false claims, like the Eli Lilly fake tweet.

 Learning Opportunities